an-thony350/s3-system-shell/README.md

 ## Overview

-This shell implements basic commands, and also allows for extended features and complpex command lines used in a bash shell.
-Including tasks such as batched commands, pipelining, and redirection, further enhacncements have been implemented including:
+This shell implements basic commands, and also allows for extended features and comlpex command lines used in a bash shell.
+Including tasks such as batched commands, pipelining, and redirection, further enhancements have been implemented including:
 - Subshells and nested subshells
 - Globbing
 - Command history